 Fabry disease is a rare, progressive genetic disorder characterized by a defective gene (GLA) that causes an enzyme deficiency.
 This enzyme is responsible for breaking down disease substrate that, when deficient in patients with Fabry disease, builds up in the kidneys, one of the organ systems impacted by Fabry disease.

 Pompe disease is a Lysosomal Storage Disorder (LSD) that results from a deficiency in an enzyme, GAA.
 Signs and symptoms of Pompe disease can be severe and debilitating and include progressive muscle weakness throughout the body, particularly the heart and skeletal muscles.
 This leads to accumulation of glycogen in cells, which is believed to result in the clinical manifestations of Pompe disease.
 Pompe disease ranges from a rapidly fatal infantile form with severe cardiac involvement to a more slowly progressive, late-onset form primarily affecting skeletal muscle.
 All forms are characterized by severe muscle weakness that worsens over time.
 In the early-onset form, patients are usually diagnosed shortly after birth and often experience enlargement of the heart and severe muscle weakness.
 In late-onset Pompe disease, symptoms may not appear until late childhood or adulthood and patients often experience progressive muscle weakness.
 It is estimated that Pompe disease affects approximately 5,000 to 10,000 people worldwide.

 For more information, download our Pompe disease infographic.

 CDKL5 mutations have been found in children diagnosed with cerebral palsy and autism, among other conditions, and the disorder was previously classified as atypical Rett Syndrome, an early seizure variant of Rett Syndrome.
-The CDKL5 disorder is now considered as an independent disorder with its own distinctive characteristics.
+CDD is now considered as an independent disorder with its own distinctive characteristics.